John Watts (reformer): After Owen

 In 1844 Watts had come to the conclusion that Owen's ideal community was impracticable, and many of its adherents self-seeking; and he went into business again.
 On 18 July 1844 he obtained from the University of Giessen the degree of PhD In 1846 he was named by the Northern Star, the radical Chartist paper, as one of a small number of Owenites sympathetic to the aims of their movement, with George Holyoake and G. A. Fleming.

 In 1853 Watts was a promoter of the People's Provident Assurance Society, and went to London, returning in 1857 to be local manager in Manchester.
 This company was later known as the "European".
 By merging with unsound companies, it came to a disastrous end.
-Subsequently Watts wrote the first draft of a bill which was introduced into parliament and became the Life Assurance Act of 1870, which among other precautionary measures forbade the transfer or amalgamation of insurance companies without judicial authority.
+Subsequently Watts wrote the first draft of a bill which was introduced into Parliament and became the Life Assurance Companies Act 1870 (33 & 34 Vict. c.
+61), which among other precautionary measures forbade the transfer or amalgamation of insurance companies without judicial authority.